nicklafferty/craftycody/content/crafts/diy-wood-serving-board.md

 +++
 Whew, it has been a minute!

-I got busy with my day job and other pet projects i.e. designing templates for my husband and I'd [Notion business](https://nicklafferty.gumroad.com/).
+I got busy with my day job and other pet projects i.e. designing templates for my husband and I's [Notion business](https://nicklafferty.gumroad.com/).

 But now that the weather has finally cooled down, it's time to get back out in the shop and build stuff.